Exporting guide to Norway

 -

 The Norwegian Government is investing heavily in infrastructure, including airport developments, rail network upgrades, track and road construction.
-The government and companies are looking at developing integrated intelligent transport systems and autonomous transport.
-This will help deliver on domestic emission reduction targets.
+The government, and companies, are looking at developing integrated intelligent transport systems and autonomous transport.
+These will be integral for Norway to deliver on communicated emission reduction targets.

 Green solutions